karare1/quiz-game/README.md

 - Further testing has been done with Chrome DevTools, making sure that responsiveness works correctly on all devices.
-  After the deployment, I tested the website link focusing on the game and result page to check if all important features works as expected.
+  After the deployment, I tested the website link focusing on the game and result page to check if all important features work as expected.
 No issues were detected.

 - The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.
-  Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitute 5580.
+  Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitude 5580.
   Each of the pages functioned well.

 ### Unfixed Bugs